weaveworks/weave-gitops/website/README.md

 things and how we manage the sidebar.
 For general info on how to build a Docusaurus site, check [their docs](https://docusaurus.io/).

+Generally if you need to add new content to the documentation website you need to add changes to the `/docs` folder.

 #### Directory layout

 - The docs are kept in `docs/`